-- Tell Congress to Convene a Hearing on the Community Benefit of the Credit Union Tax Exemption.
-Congress last examined this issue in 2005; oversight is necessary to determine whether 21st-century credit union industry practices align with its Depression-era mission. - Urge Congress to Require Metrics Around Credit Union Service to LMI Communities.
-Congress should scrutinize whether credit unions are meeting their statutory objective of serving low- and moderate-income communities in a robust, demonstrable way.

-• Oppose Further Expansion Efforts.

-Congress should oppose legislation seeking to expand credit union powers and enhance its oversight of the NCUA.
+- Tell Congress to Hold a Hearing on the Credit Union Industry and Modify its Tax Exemption.
+Congress last convened a hearing on credit unions in 2005; oversight is necessary to determine whether 21st-century credit union industry activities, like acquiring banks, align with its tax treatment. - Urge Congress to Require Metrics Around Credit Union Service to LMI Communities.
+Congress should scrutinize whether credit unions are meeting their statutory objective of serving low- and moderate-income communities in a robust, demonstrable way. - Oppose Further Expansion Efforts.
+Congress should oppose legislation seeking to expand credit union powers and enhance its oversight of credit union service organizations.